walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot highlighting the '+Assess' link on the 'Azure Migrate - Databases' blade in the Azure portal.](images/Exercise2/db-assess.png)

-7. Select the **Download** button to open the Data Migration Assistant download page.
+7. Select **Download** to open the Data Migration Assistant download page.
 Copy the page URL to the clipboard.

 8. Return to your remote desktop session with the **SmartHotelHost** VM.
 Open **Chrome** from the desktop and paste the Data Migration Assistant download URL into the address bar.
 Download and install the Data Migration Assistant.

 9. From within **SmartHotelHost** launch **Microsoft Data Migration Assistant** using the desktop icon.

 10. In the Data Migration Assistant, select the **+ New** icon.
 Fill in the project details as follows:

     - Project type: **Assessment**

     - Project name: **SmartHotelAssessment**

     - Assessment type: **Database Engine**

     - Source server type: **SQL Server**

     - Target server type: **Azure SQL Database**

 11. Select **Create** to create the project.

     ![Screenshot showing the new DMA project creation dialog.](images/Exercise2/new-dma-assessment.png)

-11. On the **Options** tab select **Next**.
+12. On the **Options** tab select **Next**.

-12. On the **Select sources** screen, in the **Connect to a server** dialog box, provide the connection details to the SQL Server, and then select **Connect**.
+13. On the **Select sources** screen, in the **Connect to a server** dialog box, provide the connection details to the SQL Server, and then select **Connect**.

     - Server name: **192.168.0.6**

     - Authentication type: **SQL Server Authentication**

     - Username: **sa**

     - Password: **demo!pass123**

     - Encrypt connection: **Checked**

     - Trust server certificate: **Checked**

     ![Screenshot showing the DMA connect to a server dialog.](images/Exercise2/connect-to-a-server.png)

-13. In the **Add sources** dialog box, select **SmartHotel.Registration**, then select **Add**.
+14. In the **Add sources** dialog box, select **SmartHotel.Registration**, then select **Add**.

     ![Screenshot of the DMA showing the 'Add sources' dialog.](images/Exercise2/add-sources.png)

-14. Select **Start Assessment** to start the assessment.
+15. Select **Start Assessment** to start the assessment.

     ![Screenshot of the DMA showing assessment in progress.](images/Exercise2/assessment-in-progress.png)

-15. **Wait** for the assessment to complete, and review the results.
-The results should show one unsupported feature, 'Service Broker feature is not supported in Azure SQL Database'.
+16. **Wait** for the assessment to complete, and review the results.
+The results should show one unsupported feature, **Service Broker feature is not supported in Azure SQL Database**.
 For this migration, you can ignore this issue.

     > **Note:** For Azure SQL Database, the assessments identify feature parity issues and migration blocking issues.
     >- The SQL Server feature parity category provides a comprehensive set of recommendations, alternative approaches available in Azure, and mitigating steps to help you plan the effort into your migration projects.
     >- The Compatibility issues category identifies partially supported or unsupported features that reflect compatibility issues that might block migrating on-premises SQL Server database(s) to Azure SQL Database.
 Recommendations are also provided to help you address those issues.

-16. Select the **Upload to Azure Migrate** button to upload the database assessment to your Azure Migrate project (this button may take a few seconds to become enabled).
+17. Select **Upload to Azure Migrate**  to upload the database assessment to your Azure Migrate project (this button may take a few seconds to become enabled).

     ![Screenshot of the DMA showing the assessment results and the 'Update to Azure Migrate' button.](images/Exercise2/db-upload-btn.png)

-17. Enter your subscription credentials when prompted.
+18. Enter your subscription credentials when prompted.
 Select your **Subscription** and **Azure Migrate Project** using the dropdowns, then select **Upload**.
 Once the upload is complete, select **OK** to dismiss the notification.

     ![Screenshot of the DMA showing the assessment results upload panel.](images/Exercise2/db-upload.png)

     Once the upload is complete, select **OK** to dismiss the notification.

-18. Minimize the remote desktop window and return to the **Azure Migrate - Databases** blade in the Azure portal.
+19. Minimize the remote desktop window and return to the **Azure Migrate - Databases** blade in the Azure portal.
 Refreshing the page should now show the assessed database.

     ![Screenshot of the 'Azure Migrate - Databases' blade in the Azure portal, showing 1 assessed database.](images/Exercise2/db-assessed.png)